Sunshine Superman (film): Production

 Contemporary portions of Sunshine Superman were filmed on location in the United States and Norway and featured interviews with friends, family, and BASE jumping colleagues of Carl Boenish.
 Director Marah Strauch also compiled footage from Boenish's archive which consisted of spools of 16mm aerial cinematography that amounted to 70,000 feet in length.
 Peter Degerfeldt provided aerial cinematography for all contemporary reenactments.

 Original music was provided by Norwegian composer, KAADA.
-The soundtrack also included songs from the 1960's and 70's including tracks from Thunderclap Newman, The Hollies, The Sweet, and others.
+The soundtrack also included songs from the 1960s and 70's including tracks from Thunderclap Newman, The Hollies, The Sweet, and others.
 Producers Marah Strauch and Eric Bruggemann also served as music supervisors.
 The film was produced by Scissor Kick Films (US) in co-production with Flimmer Films and Lars Løge (Norway).
 Alex Gibney, Josh Braun, and Dan Braun served as executive producers.

 Release

 Prior to the film's premiere at the Toronto International Film Festival (TIFF), its international distribution rights were acquired by Universal Pictures.
 Sunshine Superman officially debuted as an Opening Night selection at TIFF on September 4, 2014.
 Soon after, the film's North American theatrical distribution rights were acquired by Magnolia Pictures and its North American television broadcast rights were acquired by CNN Films.
-The film was released theatrically in North America on May 22, 2015 and later that summer internationally.
-It had its North American broadcast television debut on January 17, 2016 on CNN.
+The film was released theatrically in North America on May 22, 2015, and later that summer internationally.
+It had its North American broadcast television debut on January 17, 2016, on CNN.

 Reception

 Sunshine Superman received substantial critical acclaim upon its release.
 On review aggregator Rotten Tomatoes the film has an approval rating of 92% based on 59 reviews, with an average rating of 7.2/10.
 The site's critical consensus reads "Sunshine Superman shines a light on a fascinating life with copious amounts of incredible, thrilling footage."
-On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 70 out of 100, based on 20 critics, indicating "generally favorable reviews".
+On Metacritic, which assigns a rating to reviews, the film has a weighted average score of 70 out of 100, based on 20 critics, indicating "generally favorable reviews".

 John Anderson of IndieWire gave the film an "A" rating, describing it as "part thrill ride and part love story" and noting that "Strauch creates enormous drama from the clips at her disposal – not just the Boenish material, but movie clips and found footage, all of which is deftly handled."
 Writing for The Washington Post, Stephanie Merry noted that the film "might seem like a niche story, with its focus on stunts that most people wouldn't dream of actually doing, but the documentary feels universal.
 It's simply an examination of how one man fully embraced life while charting his own path."
 Dom Sinacola of Paste praised director Marah Strauch, saying she "spent years crafting something of a perfect eulogy to Carl Boenish — and her dedication to investigating his outsized life is palpable."